 Read our guide to consolidating your old pensions.

-Investing in a pension is a tax-efficient way to put money away, whether through your company (contributions are an allowable business expense), or take advantage of tax relief on personal contributions.
+Investing in a pension is a tax-efficient way to save money, whether through your company (contributions are an allowable business expense) or by taking advantage of tax relief on personal contributions.

 Find out more about how pension tax relief works, and compare the pros and cons of personal vs. company contributions here.

-Retirement income options are not just limited to pensions.
+Retirement income options are not limited to pensions alone.
 They can include alternative investments such as ISAs and buy-to-let property, which can be combined to provide a bespoke, tax-efficient retirement strategy.

 This guide provides an overview of how pensions work for limited company contractors.
 For professional advice, we recommend you contact an IFA